nlp-tlp/iof-maintenance-class/README.md

 ## IOF Maintenance Ontology Class

-In this class we provide an overview of the IOF-aligned Maintenance Reference ontology and demonstrate it's use of two application use cases (maintenance activities).
+In this class we provide an overview of the IOF-aligned Maintenance Reference ontology and demonstrate its application on a use case based on the maintenance activity application ontology.

 ### Part 1: Overview of the Maintenance Reference Ontology

 We will use power point slides to talk through the Maintenance Reference Ontology.
+These are available at powerpoint\IOF-maintenance-workshop-2024.pptx

 In addition it will be helpful for participants to access and look at the resources available on line.